Housermans/strategic_drc_2.0/README.md

 In this .xml file (open in excel or spreadsheet program of your choice) you use the tabular tab.

+Delete all rows below 386 (so that you read one plate at a time)

 From this you copy the following columns to a new excel file: C: “Dispensed well” D: “Dispensed row”, E: “Dispensed col” From I: “Fluid name” all columns starting with "Conc. " The last 4 columns: “Volume (nL) DMSO normalization”, “Volume (nL) a+Tw normalization”, “Total well volume (nL)”, “DMSO \%”

 add the following columns for Dispensedwell: “Organoid”, “Timepoint”,